khulnasoft/tracker/docs/tutorials/overview.md

 👈 Please use the side-navigation on the left in order to browse the different topics.

-If there are any specific tutorials that you would like to see please let us know on the [Aqua Open Source Slack](https://slack.khulnasoft.com/).
+If there are any specific tutorials that you would like to see please let us know on the [KhulnaSoft Open Source Slack](https://slack.khulnasoft.com/).